ericyoc/synthetic_network_traffic_simulation_poc/README.md

 ## Results Table

 The script generates a summary table of the simulation results using the `PrettyTable` library.
-The table displays information about each packet, including:
+Only a summary is provided below.

 | Traffic Type | Total Packets Sent | Total Packets Received |
 |--------------|---------------------|------------------------|